 |Hispanic or Latino||15|

-Americans aren’t the only ones with an interest in Construction Engineering Tech.
+Students from other countries are interested in Construction Engineering Tech, too.
 About 55.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia